 We believe the start of the gold rally can largely be traced back to dovish (accommodative) monetary policy decisions made in the mid-2000s.
-Global liquidity (which we define as foreign-exchange reserves plus the U.S. monetary base) started to increase very rapidly in the early 2000s.
-In response to the financial crisis of 2008, central banks around the world took unprecedented actions (at the time) to further increase the money supply in order to keep interest rates low and encourage capital investment (See Figure 1).
-Gold prices moderated as central banks began unwinding their accommodative policies, but have since roared back toward their highs as the COVID-19 outbreak prompted a fresh round of stimulus that was even more significant than the financial-crisis response.
+In response to the financial crisis of 2008, central banks around the world took unprecedented actions (at the time) to further increase the money supply in order to keep interest rates low and encourage capital investment.
+Gold prices moderated as central banks began unwinding their accommodative policies, but have since roared back toward their highs following the COVID-19 stimulus that was even more significant than the financial-crisis response.